sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Version Control](https://cloud.google.com/solutions/devops/devops-tech-version-control)*

-According to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **code maintainability**:
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **code maintainability**:

--**Team collaboration**.
+- **Team collaboration**.
 Teams need to access and recommend changes to each other.
 This helps transfer of knowledge and unblocks teams to make changes to other parts of the codebases.
--**Traceability**.
+- **Traceability**.
 It is essential to rapidly trace packages or deployments to its version in the event of an incident.
 This is crucial to make change to any changes to debug problems triggered by a dependency in the codebase.
--**Code quality**.
+- **Code quality**.
 Run cross-team code maintenance to improve internal quality and reduce people to refactor the codes.
 This requires making changes to multiple parts of the codebase.

 *Learn more about [Code Maintainability](https://cloud.google.com/solutions/devops/devops-tech-code-maintainability)*